 -Making and staining tissue sections. -Observation of tissue sections with a microscope and taking photos. -Staining of cells with antibody and analyzing them using a flow cytometer. -Culturing and staining of cells with antibody, observation and taking photos. -Culturing of cells and measurement of cytokines. -Making a brief report and presentation at lab meeting.

 Will there be any theoretical teaching provided (preliminary readings, lectures, courses, seminars etc)

 At the beginning of the project, tutors will provide short lectures to explain purposes and background information of the project.

 What is expected from the student at the end of the research exchange?
 What will be the general outcome of the student?

-- The student’s name will be mentioned in a future publication - The student will have the opportunity to present the results together with the supervisor at a conference
+- The student’s name will be mentioned in a future publication - The student will prepare a presentation - The student will prepare a scientific report

 What skills are required of the student?
 Is there any special knowledge or a certain level of studies needed?

 Taking basic anatomy, histology and immunology courses is recommended.
 If the participant has experiences in making histological sections, observation of tissue sections under a microscopy, flow cytometry and basic molecular biology technique, they may help to study here but they are not necessary.
-Since there are some intramural regulations on animal experiments and biosafety, the participant does not handle animals or live pathogens without permission.
 The participant is expected to have experiences of pathological analysis, attend lab meetings, work together, ask many questions, discuss and enjoy science.

 Are there any legal limitations in the student’s involvement